Approximate Reading Time: 8 Minutes

 - Get “ground floor” synchronization between left-hand fingering and right-hand picking.

-- Develop overall strength in left hand in order to play chords.
+- Develop overall strength in the left hand in order to play chords.

 It takes anywhere from 30 to 45 minutes to complete this post-injury practice routine for guitar.
 The key is not to rush it or “force” it, but to focus on executing each movement slowly and cleanly, letting every note and fingering ring clearly.
 Speed is of no concern right now.